THE LIFE COACH SCHOOL PODCAST – Episode 26

 CIRCUMSTANCE – Just the boring facts.
 Things that happen in this world that we can’t control like other people’s behavior or the weather.
 Our past.
 We have no control over our past.
 It’s done.

-- My husband didn’t go to church today
+- My teenager didn’t go to church today

 - I weigh 300 pounds